Katagans

 The Katagans are a medieval Mongol tribe related to Genghis Khan.
 In the period of Mongol conquest, Katagans assimilated with Turkic tribes, which played a significant role in their Turkification and integration into the Turco-Mongol cultural sphere.
 This process contributed to the ethnogenesis of modern Kazakhs, Kyrgyz, Karakalpaks, Uzbeks, Buryats, Uyghurs, Hazaras, and others.
+Katagans are one of major subrgoup of the Khalkha Mongols.
+In the 16th century, Gersenji Jalair Khan, the younger son of Batumöngke Dayan Khan of Northern Yuan Mongol Empire, became the ruler of Khalkha Mongols, and under him were seven major Mongol otogs, one of the largest of which was the Katagins.
+The Katagins became a major tribe in Khalkha Mongols and later in modern-day Mongolia.

 Origins

 The Katagan Mongol tribe is said to originate from Buha-Hatagi – the eldest son of Mongol mother Alan Gua.
 The Katagan tribe came to Transoxiana together with the son of Genghis Khan, Chagatai, and played a significant role in the political history and ethnogenesis of many modern Turkic peoples.

 The Katagans are referred to in the works of Rashid ad Din, namely in his historical ethnographic work Jami' al-tawarikh written in the early 14th century.

 According to The Secret History of the Mongols, the origin of Katagans is the following: